MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 ## Next steps

+The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere and Java Spring MVC.

-We recommend following the chapters in successive order.
+We recommend following the chapters in successive order for your platform of choice.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.

-The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere and Java Spring MVC.

 For each platform there is guidance on: